A Brief History of Selby RUFC

 The history of Selby Rugby Club goes back to 1933.
 In 1934 they moved into their present field and were lucky to have a stand with two dressing rooms underneath.

-During the 2nd world war the club ran a successful side and provided games for many servicemen.
-The of erecting a clubhouse which had been simmering since 1946, again to the fore at the of the 1949/50 season.
-Committee man Alan Palmer knew of a Hut at Cowick which available and this was purchased in September 1949 at a cost of £27/10s/0d The Nissen Hut was dismantled and re-erected at Sandhill Lane.
-The last committee meeting at the Londesborough Hotel, which had been the clubs headquarters since the formation in 1933, was held on 1st November 1950.
-Undoubtedly, the erection of the clubhouse was 'the greatest advance in, the history of the club since the leasing of the ground in 1934.
+During the 2nd World War the Club ran a successful side and provided games for many servicemen.
+The erecting of a clubhouse which had been simmering since 1946, came to the fore at the of the 1949/50 season.
+Committee man Alan Palmer knew of a hut at Cowick which was available and this was purchased in September 1949 at a cost of £27/10s/0d (approx. £625 in today’s money!).
+The Nissen Hut was dismantled and re-erected at Sandhill Lane.
+The last committee meeting at the Londesborough Hotel, which had been the Club’s headquarters since the formation in 1933, was held on 1st November 1950.
+Undoubtedly, the erection of the Clubhouse was 'the greatest advance, in the history of the Club, since the leasing of the ground in 1934.

 Once again Selby has a very respectable run in the Yorkshire Cup, after being given a "walk over" by North Ribblesdale.
 Selby had an outstanding win away to Old Brodleians before, for the second year in succession to Doncaster at Selby by 14-29 in the Quarter Final.

 The 200-01 season saw yet another re-organisation of the league structure, this time to reduce the large amount of travelling some teams had to endure to play teams in the North East of England.
 As a result, Selby found themselves in Yorkshire League Division 1.
 Even though promotion was not achieved and no cups were won, this was arguably one of the best seasons Selby had enjoyed for years.